lucasSaavedra123/los-changos-back-end/README.md

 ### Virtual Environment

 We strongly recommend to use virtual environments to develop for the Walletify back-end.
-There are two straightforward ways to do this:

-#### Conda
-To install the enviroment from Conda just type:

-    conda env create -n "walletify-env" python=3.9

-Then, activate it:

-    conda activate walletify-env

-Finally, install the requirements:

-    pip install -r requirements.txt

-#### venv
 Verify your python version (It should be 3.9 or greater):

     python --version